TELLAKVERE/myPublicNotes/2024/EpValimisedFI.md

 Sotsiaaldemokraadid pahandavad KK-ga.
 Kas platvormi vahendusel endale  tööd ja leiba teenivad  inimesed (kullerid, taksojuhid) on palgatöölised või ettevõtjad.
 Viide sellele, et B peakontor on Eestis.

-Sotsiaaldemokraatide sõnum Instagrammis (moe- ja turismiinfluentserite platvromil:
+Sotsiaaldemokraatide sõnum Instagrammis (moe- ja turismiinfluentserite platvormil, mida arendab Zuckerberg, peakorter USA-s):

 We have a historic opportunity to adopt the first ever EU law on platform work to protect all workers in the digital era and safeguard the European economy and social model.